KxSystems/docs/docs/ref/maps.md

 1005000 1000000 1007000
 ```

-!!! warning "Each is redundant with [atomic functions](../basics/atomic.md).
-(Common qbie mistake.)"
+!!! warning "Each is redundant with [atomic functions](atomic.md)."

 ### `each` keyword